Published by Christina Riley. Last Updated on February 15, 2024.

 Beaufort is a very popular summer destination, thanks to a friendly boat marina, winter is actually an excellent time to visit this Carteret County town!

-Across Taylor Creek, the Rachel Carson Reserve fills up with birds and wildlife during the winter months.
+Across Taylor Creek, the Rachel Carson Reserve fills up with birds and wildlife during winter.
 With less vegetation, this makes the birding spectacular!

 The Outer Banks

 We know that the Outer Banks is typically THE summer destination, but there are plenty of ways to enjoy the beach in the off-season!
-The prices at vacation rentals are lower, the temperatures are mild, and the sounds of the ocean are still perfect to wake up to each morning.
+The prices at vacation rentals are lower, the temperatures are mild, and the sounds of the ocean are still perfect for waking up to each morning.

 Explore the friendly Outer Banks towns, wander around kid-friendly hikes, and chow down at one of these restaurants for a fun experience.
 We think you’ll be pleasantly surprised by how wonderful North Carolina’s coast is during the winter!

 Ready for These Winter Getaways in North Carolina?

 With a mix of outdoor and indoor fun, we think these places are the perfect winter getaways for your next cold-weather vacation in North Carolina.
-It’s tough for us to choose but we’d love to know which one will you be visiting first.
+It’s tough for us to choose, but we’d love to know – which one will you visit first?

 If there’s a place you think needs to be added, let us know in the comments or by email, and we’ll be happy to chat more!